rtur/vim-tiddlywiki/README.md

   * `~/wiki/`
   * `~/wiki/tiddlers/`

-The `TiddlyWikiEdit` command has completion for the tiddler name.
+The `TiddlyWikiEditTiddler` and `TiddlyWikiInsertLink` commands have completion for the tiddler name.
-In addition, if you call it without arguments and have [fzf](https://github.com/junegunn/fzf) installed, you will get extra fancy completion.
+In addition, if you call them without arguments and have [fzf](https://github.com/junegunn/fzf) installed, you will get extra fancy completion.